ArushiAggarwal/ProtectTheVets/README.md

-# ViceVet
+# Vise Vet

-Vice Vet is a smart, AI-supported diagnostic aid aimed to support veterinarians in diagnosing conditions.
+Vise Vet is a smart, AI-supported diagnostic aid aimed to support veterinarians in diagnosing conditions.